-Sina Farzin is a Junior Professor for Social Theory in the Institute for Sociology at the University of Hamburg and a Co-Director of the Fiction Meets Science Program.
-She did her Master's theses in German literature and in sociology, received her Ph.D. in sociology, and worked from 2009-2012 as a Research Associate at the Institute for Empirical and Applied Sociology at the University of Bremen.
+Sina Farzin is a Junior Professor for Social Theory at the University of Hamburg and a Co-Director of the Fiction Meets Science Program.
+She works on dystopian and utopian science novels as literary forms of social critique.

 Paul Haman is a Research Associate at the Institute of English and American Studies at the University of Hamburg, where he is teaching and working towards his PhD on genetics in the contemporary novel.